kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 without network address translation (NAT).
 * Pods can communicate with other pods on the same or separate nodes using layer 2 bridging, native layer 3 (IPv4, IPv6) networking, tunneling, or other techniques for conveying packets from one pod to another.

-[//]: # ( We should cover this in future PR )
 Some platforms, such as Linux, support pods running in the host network.
 Pods attached to the host network of a node can still communicate with all pods on all nodes without NAT.

 ## Terminology

 * IPv4 address - 32 bit IP addresses assigned to pod interfaces, host interfaces, L2 bridges, tunnel end-points and any other network resource requiring IPv4 connectivity.
+An example is `192.68.13.1`.

 * IPv6 address - 128 bit IP address assigned to pod interfaces, host interfaces, L2 bridges, L3 routers, tunnel end-points and any other network resources requiring IPv6 connectivity.
-You can configure one or more IPv6 addresses.
+You can configure one or more IPv6 addresses on an interface.
+An exampole is `2001:db8:3333:4444:5555:6666:7777:8888.`

 * Dual Stack - IPv4 and IPv6 addresses assigned to pod interfaces, host interfaces, L2 bridges, L3 routers, tunnel end-points and any other network resource requiring IPv4 and IPv6 connectivity.